matatiaho/obit-crm/README.md

    python app.py
    ```

 2. Open `http://localhost:5000` in your browser.
-Click **Run Scraper** to
+Use the **Run Scraper**
+   button to trigger scraping or click **Check Environment** to view your
-   trigger scraping.
-Use the search box or table headers to filter and sort
+   Python version and installed packages.
+The search box and table headers
-   results by name, date of death, or source.
-The table refreshes on each
+   let you filter and sort results by name, date of death, or source.
+The
-   page load.
+   table refreshes on each page load.

 > **Note:** View the site through the address above.
 Opening
 > `index.html` directly (for example with the Live Server extension) serves